-The Wolper Law Firm is currently investigating claims against Sean Waters, a former Financial Adviser at Newbridge Securities Corp. in Boca Raton, FL.
+The Wolper Law Firm, P.A. is currently investigating claims against Sean Waters, a former Financial Adviser at Newbridge Securities Corp. in Boca Raton, FL.
 Sean Waters has been in the securities industry since the 2001 and previously worked for Financial West Group through 2017.

 According to publicly available records released by the Financial Industry Regulatory Authority (FINRA), on November 28, 2018, Sean Waters was sanctioned by FINRA, barring him from the securities industry.
 The FINRA order alleges that Sean Waters engaged in excessive trading within an elderly customer’s account.
 Specifically, the FINRA sanction states: